 Delray Beach authorities can arrest and charge all parties involved in prostitution.
 This offense might sound trivial, but it comes with potentially severe and embarrassing penalties.
 Those who find themselves in this situation may need to quickly obtain the services of a Delray Beach prostitution lawyer who could listen to their case and offer advice on potential next steps.
 Speak with a distinguished criminal attorney as soon as possible.

-Charges Involved in Prostitution Cases
+What are the Charges Involved in Prostitution?

 Prosecutors charge a person’s first prostitution offense as a second-degree misdemeanor, which is the lowest level in Delray Beach’s criminal code but nonetheless could mean up to six months in Palm Beach County’s jail and a fine of up to $500.